 But how do you make sure these convenient meals aren’t hurting your efforts to stay healthy (and trim)?
-Our dietitians offer eight tips to keep in mind when browsing the frozen food aisle:
+Registered dietitian Anna Taylor, MS, RD, LD, CDCES, offers eight tips to keep in mind when browsing the frozen food aisle.

 1. Emphasize quality

-“The most important thing to look at is the ingredients list,” says Kristin Kirkpatrick, MS, RD, LD.
+“The most important thing to look at is the ingredients list,” says Taylor.
 If you can find meals with fewer than seven ingredients, she says, you’re more likely to be eating whole foods and less likely to be eating additives and preservatives.

 The quality of the ingredients is more important than the quantity of calories, she says.

-Anna Taylor, MS, RD, LD, CDE, adds that “just because a product is advertised as ‘organic,’ ‘natural’ or ‘vegan’ doesn’t necessarily mean it’s healthy.
-You have to read the nutrition label and ingredients list to be sure.”
+Just because a product is advertised as “organic,” “natural” or “vegan” doesn’t necessarily mean it’s healthy.
+You have to read the nutrition label and ingredients list to be sure.

 2. Round out meals

 If any of these elements are missing, add them as a side.
-“Pair a chicken-and-sweet-potato entree with a side salad, or round out your meal with raw veggies and hummus,” she notes.
+“Try pairing a chicken and sweet potato entree with a side salad, or round out your meal with raw veggies and hummus,” she notes.

 3. Choose whole grains

-“Entrees that utilize 100 percent whole grains or even grain alternatives, like bean pasta and cauliflower rice, are best,” says Ms. Kirkpatrick.
+“Entrees that utilize 100% whole grains or even grain alternatives, like bean pasta and cauliflower rice, are best,” says Taylor.